LucasRouckhout/LucasRouckhout/README.md

 I prioritize building things that work reliably over chasing the latest trends.
 Whether it's debugging a tricky distributed system or designing a new service, I focus on understanding the problem deeply before jumping to solutions.

 I actively use LLMs as coding assistants to accelerate my development workflow - from generating boilerplate code to exploring different approaches to complex problems.
 However, I remain a critical reviewer who personally writes all mission-critical sections and validates every AI-generated suggestion.
 This symbiotic relationship lets me focus my expertise where it matters, high level thinking, while delegating routine tasks.
-I believe this hybrid approach is the future of development, potentially doubling productivity while maintaining the deep domain expertise that separates good developers from great ones.
+I believe this hybrid approach is the future of development, potentially doubling developer productivity as long as they stay experts in their field.

 ## Get in touch